Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Abstract

 \section{Abstract}

 We develop a higher semiadditive version of Grothendieck-Witt theory.
-We then apply the theory in the case of a finite field to study the higher semiadditive structure of the $K(1)$-local sphere at the prime $2$.
-As a further application, we compute and clarify certain power operations in the homotopy of the $K(1)$-local sphere.
+We then apply the theory in the case of a finite field to study the higher semiadditive structure of the $K(1)$-local sphere $\Sph_{K(1)}$ at the prime $2$, in particular realizing the non-$2$-adic rational element $1+\varepsilon \in \pi_0\Sph_{K(1)}$ as a ``semiadditive cardinality.''
+As a further application, we compute and clarify certain power operations in $\pi_0\Sph_{K(1)}$.

 {}